Meet Our Therapists

-Our
+Our Team

 Laura Hogan

-Laura practices psychoanalytic psychotherapy which explores how past experiences shape our present selves.
+Laura practices psychoanalytic psychotherapy, exploring how past experiences shape our present selves.
 Working with a Psychoanalytic Psychotherapist offers sensitive insight into the root cause of our distress and how this affects our daily lives.
 Gaining a true understanding of why we feel and behave as we do can help us overcome our difficulties and can lead to a more enriched life.
+With Laura, clients can talk and be listened to in a non-judgmental and compassionate environment.

 Laura graduated from Trinity College Dublin with an MSc in Psychoanalytic Psychotherapy.
-She also holds a post graduate HDip in Psychoanalytic Studies from UCD and a B.A. degree in Psychology from UCD.
+She also holds a postgraduate HDip in Psychoanalytic Studies from UCD and a B.A. degree in Psychology from UCD.

 Elaine Hollywood

 Elaine holds an MSc in Psychoanalytical Psychotherapy from Trinity College, Dublin.
-She has a background in psychology, guidance counselling, yoga and meditation.
+She has a background in psychology, guidance counselling, yoga, and meditation.

-Elaine has worked one to one and in group settings with young adults for the past 12 years encountering a broad range of struggles.
+Elaine has worked one to one and ingroup settings with young adults for the past 12 years encountering a broad range of struggles.
 She is interested in how our initial early life, unconscious, felt experiences influence who we have become and has a desire to work with people to help them uncover and connect with their deeper selves.
-She believes in a committed, safe and supportive approach in working together to explore, negotiate and manage life's turmoil’s to gain an inner freedom.
+She believes in a committed, safe and supportive approach in working together to explore, negotiate and manage life's turmoil's to gain an inner freedom.

 Una Kenny